 - Java – 38.3%

 - Python – 27.6%

 We conducted our own survey & researched the most popular programming languages.
 We conclude with the following programming languages for 2017:

 - Ruby on Rails

-No list will be complete without Java.
-In the long run, it’s always a great choice and the stats suggest it’s not going away any time soon.
+No list is complete without Java.
+In the long run, it’s always a great choice & the stats suggest it’s not going away anytime soon.

-Learn Java if you are interested in creating Android apps, games, software and website content.
+Learn Java if you create Android apps, games, software and website content.